jadjoubran/laravel5-angular-material-starter/readme.md

 If you don't have composer (`composer --version` to make sure that you have it), you can install it using this command `npm install -g getcomposer` thanks to [getcomposer](https://github.com/jadjoubran/getcomposer)

-Automated (assuming you have composer, npm, bower installed globally) `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git && cd laravel5-angular-material-starter && bash setup.sh`
+Automated (assuming you have php, composer, npm, bower installed globally) `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git && cd laravel5-angular-material-starter && bash setup.sh`

 Step by Step:
 * `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git`
+* php artisan jwt:generate (refresh jwt token | This is very important if you intend to use Json Web Tokens for authentication)
-* create `.env` file (clone it from `.env.example` and adjust your DB connection string)
+* create `.env` file (clone it from `.env.example` and adjust your DB connection string & generate a random APP_KEY)
 * `npm install -g gulp bower`
 * `composer install`
 * `npm install`